February 27, 2020

 Vancouver resident Allison Pauletto selected as executive director.

-Vancouver, Wash. - Friends of the Children, a national nonprofit that pairs children facing the greatest obstacles with a salaried, professional mentor (called a Friend) for 12+ years, announced today that they are launching a Friends of the Children–Southwest Washington chapter and have named Vancouver resident, Allison Pauletto as the executive director.
+VANCOUVER, Wash. - Friends of the Children, a national nonprofit that pairs children who face multiple systemic obstacles with a salaried, professional mentor called a Friend for 12+ years, announced today that they are launching a Friends of the Children–Southwest Washington chapter and have named Vancouver resident, Allison Pauletto as the executive director.

 “Every child in Southwest Washington deserves the opportunity to dream big and reach their goals, but too many children face a lot of adversity that can seem impossible to overcome,” said Pauletto, a Vancouver resident who was selected to lead the chapter after 13 years at Friends of the Children–Portland.
 “We have already been serving area youth and have seen the difference it can make when they are empowered with consistent, long-term love and support.”

 founding chapter in Portland, OR.
 The organization, which was founded by